This article was last updated on: October 2018

 One last shot.

-I arrived in my gate, the C3, exactly the “same” that I had in Washington when I was coming.
+I arrived in my gate, the C3.
+Exactly the “same” that I had in Washington when I was leaving for Bangkok.

 There it is.